Saturday, April 17, 2021 (Updated Tuesday, Sept. 21)

 There will be two main accesses to the site.
 CU has agreed to no more than 5,550 daily trips on South Loop Drive and no more than 750 daily trips on State Highway 93.
 There will be bike, pedestrian and transit access from Tantra Drive, available for emergency vehicles if necessary.

 CU will be held to those numbers.
 The university will monitor all vehicle trips and issue regular to reports to the city.
 Any traffic over and above agreed-upon limits would have to be mitigated; CU would have 90 days to do so.
 There’s even a limit on the number of special events that can be held at the campus and add more traffic: 12 days per year.
+In addition, the university will hold no more than 20 nighttime events per year, to address concerns over light and noise impacts on existing neighborhoods.

 What is Boulder getting?

 CU has committed to 82 acres, free to Boulder: 36 for flood detention, 44 of open space and 2 for a future fire station/public safety facility.
-Estimated value: $2.24 million (According to the city; when asked for its valuation, CU spokesperson Joshua Lindenstein wrote, “We are working to determine current values.”)
+Estimated value: $2.24 million (according to the city; when asked for its valuation, CU spokesperson Joshua Lindenstein wrote, “We are working to determine current values.”)

 If the land is purchased by Boulder, the primary objective would be restoration and/or preservation.
 There are two sensitive species in the area: Ute Ladies’ Tresses orchids and the Preble’s Meadow Jumping Mouse.